liam-kelley/RIR-in-a-Box/README.md

 ### RIRMetricsExperiments.py

 Many helpful functions are in this file.
 It might need to be cleaned up.
+The experiments might not run properly right now.

 I might have made the metrics in this file bug out, but they are properly implemented in RIRMetricsLoss.py.